 Reading Aloud:

 One technique that is well-suited to Times content is reading aloud — and we’re firmly of the belief that no one is ever too old to listen.
-Every year we add to our list of Great Read-Alouds from The Times, on subjects from science to crime and punishment to race, gender and identity.
+Every year we add to our list of

 You might try reading aloud a Times article that fits your curriculum and stopping occasionally to have students “turn and talk” or do some quick writing about what they’re hearing and thinking.